MHubAI/documentation/documentation/mhub_models/the_mhub_dockerfile.md

 # The MHub Dockerfile

 Every MHub model is bundled with all dependencies and ressources in a Docker container.
-This document explains how to write your MHub compliant `Dockerfile`.
+This document explains how to write your MHub-compliant `Dockerfile`.

 ***NOTE:** This document is still work in progress.
-More examples and references will be added in the newr future.**
+More examples and references will be added in the near future.**

-You can find examples of MHub compliant Dockerfiles in our [Models Repository](https://github.com/MHubAI/models/blob/main/base/dockerfiles/Dockerfile).
+You can find examples of MHub-compliant Dockerfiles in our [Models Repository](https://github.com/MHubAI/models/blob/main/base/dockerfiles/Dockerfile).

 ## Start from our official Base image